-An application was received from Dairy Farmers on 15 February 2001 seeking approval for the use of phytosterol esters derived from vegetable oils as a novel food ingredient in low-fat milk and low-fat yoghurt under Standard 1.5.1 - Novel Foods - in the Australia New Zealand Food Standards Code (the Code).
-The Application was assigned to Work Group 2 and, by mutual agreement with the Applicant, was due to commence work in September 2002.
+An Application was received from Dairy Farmers on 15 February 2001 seeking approval for the use of phytosterol esters derived from vegetable oils as a novel food ingredient in low-fat milk and low-fat yoghurt under Standard 1.5.1 - Novel Foods, in the Code.
+The Application was assigned to Work Group 2 and, by mutual agreement with the Applicant, commenced work in September 2002.
 Following completion of the Initial Assessment, FSANZ accepted this Application on 11 March 2003.